sfielder/omniauth-auth0-membership/README.md

 Once you have installed the app, the final step is to configure Heroku Connect.

-To import the Heroku Connect mapping, please follow the below:
+To import the Heroku Connect mapping (membership-heroku-connect-mapping.json), please follow the below:

 ````bash
 If you want to synchronize data from a new production or a refreshed sandbox organization you will need to: